ruihan-dong/Awesome-AMP-Design/README.md

 ## Review

+- *Tutorial: guidelines for the use of machine learning methods to mine genomes and proteomes for antibiotic discovery (**Nat Protocols 2025**)*
 - *Deep Learning for Antimicrobial Peptides: Computational Models and Databases (**J Chem Inf Model 2025**)*
 - *Leveraging large language models for peptide antibiotic design (**Cell Rep Phys Sci 2025**)*
 - *Challenges and applications of artificial intelligence in infectious diseases and antimicrobial resistance (**npj Antimicrob Resist 2025**)*